Snoring in the UK

 If you have come across this webpage because you or your partner have been snoring, then you will be familiar with the unpleasant sound a person may make when they breathe in and out during sleep, also known as snoring.
 The noise occurs when the soft palate and tissue in the mouth, nose or throat start vibrating.
 This could project as a rattling noise or snorting sound of which the volume can vary.

 It can affect people of all ages, including children, although it’s most common in adults aged 40-60.
-It is also believed that roughly twice as many men than women snore, but it is important to remember that it may not only affect the individual but may be a cause for concern to their partner or household member also.
+It is also believed that roughly twice as many men than women snore.
+Still, it is essential to remember that it may not only affect the individual but may be a cause for concern to their partner or household member also.

 So what may put you more at risk of snoring?

 Evidence proves that it may get worse over time if left untreated.
 What this means is the vibrations occurring during snoring can damage the blood vessels that supply muscles in the head and neck.
-This over a period of time can cause the muscles to weaken.
-If your head and neck muscles are weakened, your ability to keep your airways open may get slimmer which could mean you snore more frequently and loudly.
+This over a while can cause the muscles to weaken.
+If your head and neck muscles are weakened, your ability to keep your airways open may get slimmer, which could mean you snore more frequently and loudly.

 Could snoring be a sign of something more serious?

 The answer is yes.
-Unfortunately it can be a symptom of sleep disordered breathing called Sleep Apnoea, which can be hard to identify without a recommended Sleep Test.
-Unfortunately undiagnosed Sleep Apnoea can carry serious health risks so it is always better to test for Sleep Apnoea if you commonly snore, so you can be sure you are diagnosed correctly, without putting your health on the line.
+Unfortunately, it can be a symptom of sleep disordered breathing called Sleep Apnoea, which can be hard to identify without a recommended Sleep Test.
+Undiagnosed Sleep Apnoea can carry serious health risks too.
+Hence, it is always better to test for Sleep Apnoea if you commonly snore, so you can be sure you are diagnosed correctly, without putting your health on the line.